Bechamel Sauce

 How to store béchamel Sauce

 Once the Béchamel sauce is made and removed from the heat.
 A piece of saran wrap can be placed directly in contact with the sauce in order to prevent a skin from forming on the surface.
-Here it can stay for for a while.
+Here it can stay for a while.
 Butter can also be melted on top to prevent a skin from forming.

-Bechamel Sauce can also be refrigerated for up to about 5 days and reheated.
+Béchamel sauce can also be refrigerated for up to about 5 days and reheated.
 Optionally with more Milk to adjust the consistency.
-Pour the Bechamel Sauce into a Tupperware container cover and refrigerate.
+Pour the Béchamel sauce into a Tupperware container, cover and refrigerate.

 Small Sauces

 Small Sauces are based on or derived from the Mother Sauce.
 The ingredients for each small sauce are added to the Béchamel (Mother Sauce) to create numerous other small sauces.
-To 1 L of Béchamel Sauce add in the below ingredients for the various small sauces that can be made.
+To 1 L of Béchamel Sauce, add in the below ingredients for the various small sauces that can be made.

 Cheddar Cheese Sauce